curran/d3-rosetta/README.md

 # d3-unidirectional

-The [D3](https://d3js.org/) utility for maximizing framework interoperability through unidirectional data flow.
+A utility library for maximizing framework interoperability of [D3](https://d3js.org/) rendering logic through unidirectional data flow.

 WORK IN PROGRESS - NOT READY FOR USE